AB 540 & Undocumented Students

 - File a Non-Resident Tuition Exemption Affidavit with the school.
 In the case of students without legal immigration status, they must state that they have filed or will file an application to legalize their immigration status as soon as they are eligible to do so.

 Steps for Submitting your AB 540 Affidavit for Undergraduates and Graduates

-Submit your completed Non-Resident Tuition Exemption Affidavit and official high school transcripts by the first day of classes.
+Submit your completed Non-Resident Tuition Exemption Affidavit and official high school transcripts or documentation to the Office of Undergraduate Admissions.

-If you are a SF State undergraduate student now applying to a graduate program at SF State you must ONLY re-submit your affidavit to the Division of Graduate Studies.
-No need to submit your Official Transcripts.
-All other graduate students must submit their official HS Transcripts AND Affidavit to the Division of Graduate Studies Admissions.
+If you are an SF State undergraduate student now applying to a graduate program at SF State, you must re-submit your affidavit to the Division of Graduate Studies.

-- You will receive a letter or an email from the Admissions Office verifying your status as an AB 540 student (usually just prior to the beginning of classes).
+- You will receive a letter or email from the Admissions Office verifying your status as an AB 540 student (usually just prior to the beginning of classes)

 California Dream Act

 - Complete the CA Dream Act Application or the FAFSA application by the March 2 priority deadline.
 Please confirm your eligibility so that you can submit the correct application for federal and/or state financial aid.